kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/translate.md

     ```

 ### Weblate

+We use [Weblate](https://hosted.weblate.org/projects/beeware/) for our content translation.
+When we add a new translation, we use [DeepL](https://www.deepl.com/en/translator) for machine translation to produce a first pass at translations.
+That means, typically, the content you'll be translating is already machine translated.
+The expectation is that you, as a translator, will review, edit, and improve the existing machine translation.

 Weblate processes everything on a string-by-string basis.
 It batches changes, and every couple of hours, it will submit a bulk commit with all the strings that have changed in that interval.
 So, it may take a couple of hours for your changes to show up on the website, but you can expect the update to appear within four hours.